benmoran56/esper/README.rst

 =====
 **Esper is a lightweight Entity System for Python, with a focus on performance.**

-Esper is an Entity System, also commonly called Entity Component Systems (ECS).
+Esper is an MIT licensed Entity System, also commonly called Entity Component Systems (ECS).
 The design is based on the Entity System concepts described by Adam Martin in his blog at T-Machines.org, and others.
 Efforts were made to keep it as lightweight and performant as possible.

-There is a fairly accurate writeup of what an Entity System is in this Wikipedia article: https://en.wikipedia.org/wiki/Entity_component_system
+There is a fairly accurate writeup of what Entity System are in this Wikipedia article: https://en.wikipedia.org/wiki/Entity_component_system

 Inspired by Sean Fisk's **ecs** https://github.com/seanfisk/ecs,